Dur4nt3/front_template/README.md

 - Babel to be able to use Jest with ES6 modules

+- Babel with the React preset

-- Vite as a build tool for react
+- Vite as a build tool for React

 ## Usage